15 Dec Glimpse of my story

 I consider myself a lifelong learner and the process of gathering more insights only feeds my yearning to explore more.
 As a doctor of East Asian medicine and women’s health advocate, I hope to share what I have learned with others by empowering patients and practitioners of all kinds to take a more intuitive approach to health.
 It is an honor to share my journey with you.

 P.S.
 In addition to my clinical practice, I formulate natural skincare that embraces a synergy of traditional herbal wisdom and modern advancements in cosmetic chemistry.
 The tagline of my skincare business is “beauty that heals” as anything that heals the skin will inevitably beautify it and that’s the starting point of every formula.
-I currently make custom products in house and for select spas but will be releasing one product at a time online in 2020 iA along with sharing some ancient beauty rituals.
-If you’d like to be notified of the online shop release + get a little gift in your inbox, click here. 🙂
+You can learn more about this here. 🙂